daishindev/basic-encryption/README.md

    ```

 ## Usage
-As i mentioned before, this is a very basic encryption, it isnt supposed to be super serious.
+As I mentioned before, this is a very basic encryption, it isnt supposed to be super serious.
+I used it to store some simple things in the images on my computer, it was basically a few hour project out of neccessity and to challenge myself to work with something I had no experience in - crypthography.
 ### Encryption
 Run the `encryption.py` script and follow the prompts:

 ```
-python encryption.py
+python3 encryption.py
 ```

 You will be asked for: